-There are no budgetary requirements for Centers identified in the Ohio Revised Code nor does the State Department of Education specify any budgetary guidelines to be followed.
+There are no budgetary requirements for Educational Service Centers identified in the Ohio Revised Code nor does the State Department of Education specify any budgetary guidelines to be followed.

-The Center's Board budgets for resources estimated to be received during the fiscal year.
+The Educational Service Center's Board budgets for resources estimated to be received during the fiscal year.
 The estimated revenues may be amended during the fiscal year if projected increases or decreases in revenue are identified by the Treasurer.
 The amounts reported as the original budgeted amounts on the budgetary schedules reflect the amounts of the estimated revenues when the original appropriations were adopted.
-The amounts reported as the final budgeted amounts on the budgetary schedules reflect the amounts in effect at the time final appropriations were passed by the Board.
+The amounts reported as the final budgeted amounts on the budgetary schedules reflect the amounts of the estimated revenues when the budgetary schedules reflect the amounts of the estimated amounts on the budgetary schedules reflect the amounts of the estimated revenues in effect at the time final appropriations were passed by the Board.

-The Center's Board adopts an annual appropriations resolution, which is the Board's authorization to spend resources and sets annual limits on expenditures plus encumbrances at the level of control selected by the Board.
+The Educational Service Center's Board adopts an annual appropriations resolution, which is the Board's authorization to spend resources and sets annual limits on expenditures plus encumbrances at the level of control selected by the Board.
 The level of control has been established by the Board at the fund level for all funds.
 The Treasurer has been authorized to allocate appropriations to the function and object level within all funds.